Undalevein/Witness-Annihilator/README.md

 # WitnessAnnihilator
-Improved solver for solving The Witness Logic Puzzles
+This is a puzzles solver for the logic panels from the game "The Witness".